kayserifserif/kayserifserif.place/work/wikipedia-narratives/index.md

 themes: Digital culture; electronic literature; play
 ---

 The Web is a sprawling metropolis of seven-lane roads and undergrounds and small dirt lanes, with “List of Big Brother 17 (American season) houseguests” and “University of Mpumalanga” living six or fewer connections away.
-Based on [Wikiracing](https://en.wikipedia.org/wiki/Wikiracing) and Mad Libs, Wikipedia Narratives is a Wikipedia-based narrative tool to create stories that traverse the information highways.</p>
+Based on [Wikiracing](https://en.wikipedia.org/wiki/Wikiracing) and Mad Libs, Wikipedia Narratives is a Wikipedia-based narrative tool to create stories that traverse the information highways.

 <div class="gallery">
   <div><img src="/assets/wikipedia-narratives/1-start.png" alt="The start page, with two buttons: “Let me make my own path” or “Choose a path for me”."></div>